coffee-dan/wrc/nixos/README.md

 - `flake.nix` - The entry point for the NixOS configuration
 - `hosts/` - Host-specific configurations
   - `common/` - Common configuration for all hosts
-  - `nixchan/` - Configuration for the nixchan laptop
+  - `bluemoon/` - Configuration for the bluemoon desktop
-  - `hina/` - Configuration for the hina desktop (AMD 7700 + NVIDIA 4070)
+  - `capra/` - Configuration for the capra laptop (work)
 - `modules/` - Reusable NixOS modules
   - `core/` - Core system settings
   - `desktop/` - Desktop environment configurations